sourcegraph/sourcegraph-public-snapshot/doc/notebooks/index.md

 You can also create web-based notebooks by importing plain old Markdown files and then augmenting them with Sourcegraph notebook block types in the web interface.
 A new notebook will automatically be created when you import a standard markdown file.
 From there, you can modify it however you like in the web interface.

+Web-based notebooks are automatically saved as they're edited.
+There is currently no version control, version history, or versioning system.

 ### File-based notebooks
 Alternatively, you can create notebooks using text files with the `.md.snb` file extension.
 These files are rendered specially by Sourcegraph (either on sourcegraph.com or within your Sourcegraph instance) to display notebook blocks alongside standard Markdown blocks.